-Form 1CNS is due April 18, 2022.
-A late filing fee of \$50 will be charged for returns not filed timely; however, the following extensions of time to file are available:
+Form 1CNS is due April 15, 2025.
+A late filing fee of \$50 per shareholder included on Form 1CNS will be charged for returns not filed timely; however, the following extensions of time to file are available:

-- Any extension allowed by the Internal Revenue Service for filing the tax-option (S) corporation's federal return automatically extends the due date of Form 1CNS to 30 days after the federal extended due date, provided a copy of the federal extension is filed with Form 1CNS. - The corporation may receive an extension of time to file Form 1CNS by filing a statement with Form 1CNS which includes the following information: The federal extension provision being used and the name, address, and signature of each shareholder covered by the extension. - Disaster Relief Extension.
-If you are filing under extension because of a federal or state disaster, include a statement indicating which disaster extension you are using and attach it to your return. - Extensions to file allowed by the Internal Revenue Service to individual shareholders will also give Wisconsin extensions to those particular shareholders, provided a copy of the federal extension is filed with Form 1CNS.
-Other shareholders who don't have an extension may be subject to late filing fees and delinquent interest if Form 1CNS is filed after April 18, 2022.
+Any extension allowed by the Internal Revenue Service for filing the tax-option (S) corporation's federal return automatically extends the due date of Form 1CNS to 30 days after the federal extended due date, provided a copy of the federal extension is included with Form 1CNS.

+- The corporation may receive an extension of time to file Form 1CNS by including a statement with Form 1CNS which includes the federal extension provision being used, and the name, address, and signature of each shareholder covered by the extension. - Disaster Relief Extension.
+If you are filing under extension because of a federal or state disaster, include a statement indicating which disaster extension you are using and include it with your return. - Extensions to file allowed by the Internal Revenue Service to individual shareholders will also give Wisconsin extensions to those particular shareholders, provided a copy of the federal extension is included with Form 1CNS.
+Other shareholders who don't have an extension may be subject to late filing fees and delinquent interest if Form 1CNS is filed after April 15, 2025.
 A separate \$50 late filing fee may be imposed on each shareholder who doesn't have an extension.